 - What is your book blog reviewing niche?– Will you focus on just young adult books or all adult fiction?
 Do you want a book club blog?
 Will you discuss what new books to read?
 Will you write about books on blogging?
 Do you want to write romance book reviews?
-Are you solely a book reviews blog?
+Are you solely a book review blog?
 Are you hoping to add other topics besides books?
 For example, I am a book and travel blogger.
 My blogging friends have food paired with their book summary blogs.
 You get the idea…

 - Who is your book blog audience?– Who are you hoping will read your posts?
 Mature readers?
 Teachers?
+Librarians?
 Readers that travel?
 Readers that cook?
 Aspiring writers?
 Teens?
 Families?
 Homeschool moms?
 Fitness fanatics?

 Where To Start A Blog: How To Create A Domain/Web Address For Your Book Review Blog

 This step is where people freak out.
 DO NOT freak out!

 This is completely acceptable if you are a hobby blogger, never want to make money from your blog, never want to add book affiliate programs, or don’t have or want to spend the extra $50 this year to dedicate to a site.
 This part will not tell you how to start a book blog on tumblr.
 Sorry.